 CPAP Machine for Backpacking

-We obviously needed the absolute lightest CPAP machine we could find.
+We needed the absolute lightest CPAP machine we could find.
 Since the VA does not pay for a travel CPAP, we would have to pay out of pocket for it.
 We went with the ResMed Air Mini (they now make a Transend Micro that weighs 0.48 lbs).
 The mini weighs just over 1/2 pound at 0.66 pounds or 10.56 ounces (this does not include the mask, tube, or power supply).
 We ordered ours through CPAP.com (not sponsored) and had a great experience.

 Features we like & Specifications